serpent213/probytes/README.md

 # proper:bytes

-Easy and delightful traffic monitoring for your webserver!
+Simple and delightful traffic monitoring for your webserver!

 **Pre-alpha: better leave it alone for now!**